3vot/3vot-cli/readme.md

 ### 3VOT is like Heroku for Javascript Apps

-> 3VOT is a profesional web publishing platform, this Smart CLI uploads assets and apps.
+> 3VOT is a profesional web publishing platform, for everybody to publish to the internet via 3VOT cloud.

 * For everybody 3VOT is the way to publish docs, images and pages to the internet.
 * Developers publish their Apps with automatic support for millions of users. ( Static, Browser, Single Page )